-- When a single PFL, requirements in Clause 9.9.2.5 apply to both RSCPD and RSTD measurements.
+- When a single PFL, requirements in clause 9.9.2.5 apply to both RSCPD and RSTD measurements.

 - When multiple PFLs are configured for legacy measurements, the UE performs RSCPD measurement on a single PFL that is common between the reference TRP and the target TRP.
-The requirement in Clause 9.9.2.5 apply to both RSTD and RSCPD measurements.
+The requirement in clause 9.9.2.5 apply to both RSTD and RSCPD measurements.